rynowak/link-a-thon/Findings.md

 ## Hypothesis

-1. A *hard-wired* startup experience will have better startup performance than the current MVC experience (scanning) by around 100ms.
-This means our toy framework should have better startup performance because its doing less work.
-2. Publishing with *trimming* will result in a significant (~40%) size reduction versus the default.
+1. Publishing with *trimming* will result in a significant (~40%) size reduction versus the default.
-3. Publishing with *aggro* mode will result in a further significant size reduction versus *trimming*.
+2. Publishing with *aggro* mode will result in a further significant size reduction versus *trimming*.
-4. Publishing with *aggro* mode will have an effect on the overall working set, as assemblies that need to be read are smaller.
+3. Publishing with *aggro* mode will have an effect on the overall working set, as assemblies that need to be read are smaller.
-5. Publishing with *trimming* or *aggro* mode will moderately improve the startup performance as size and number of files that need to be read are smaller.
+4. Publishing with *trimming* or *aggro* mode will moderately improve the startup performance as size and number of files that need to be read are smaller.
-6. There are significant reductions in size on disk to be realized from analyzing the code paths used in the workload.
-Put another way, we can more more size reduction happen by avoiding .NET features with a high cost.
+5. A *hard-wired* startup experience will have better startup performance than the current MVC experience (scanning) by around 100ms.
+This means our toy framework should have better startup performance because its doing less work
-7. There's a signficant reduction in working set to be realized from avoiding features like expressions or ref-emit used to generate dynamic code in ASP.NET Core.
+6. There's a signficant reduction in working set to be realized from avoiding features like expressions or ref-emit used to generate dynamic code in ASP.NET Core.

 ## Results